bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   but I suppose with a model tuned more to code (and a different default prompt).
 It also automatically takes the context within range of your cursor so it can easily explain things better than just using vanilla ChatGPT.
-In addition to the autocomplete, I found it extremely useful because it was usually faster and more helpful than trying to lookup the documentation myself.
+In addition to the auto-complete, I found it extremely useful because it was usually faster and more helpful than trying to lookup the documentation myself.
 I will say there was one or two instances where it was not doing exactly what I thought, and I had a hunch that an even better solution would be for